Pilot Project Award Program

-The CADRE is offering, ‘Funding the Future: Pilot Award Program,’ which will support up to 4 pilot projects (PPs) each year, led by early career investigators from a number of disciplinary backgrounds (i.e. sociology, economics, anthropology, psychology, medicine).
-Through this effort, CADRE aims to increase the quantity and quality of research on mechanisms linking substance and chronic disease.
+The CADRE is reissuing its Pilot Award Program, which on this cycle will support 4-6 pilot projects (PPs) led by early career investigators from a number of disciplinary backgrounds (i.e. sociology, economics, public health, anthropology, psychology, medicine).
+Through this effort, CADRE aims to increase the quantity, quality, and breadth of research on mechanisms linking substance use and chronic disease.

 - Mentorship and collaboration with senior (Associate Professor or higher) investigators (identified at time of application)

-- State-of-the-art clinical labs and Clinical Laboratory Core faculty and staff with laboratory, medical, data management, and data analysis expertise.
+- CADRE Clinical Laboratory Core faculty and staff with laboratory and medical training,

 - Project management support and guidance from CADRE’s Administrative Core.